LottiMonika/lse-data-analytics/README.md

 # LSE Data Analytics
 Welcome!
-This is a portfolio of graded assignments completed as part of the LSE Career Accelerator in Data Analytics.
+This is a portfolio of assignments completed as part of the LSE Career Accelerator in Data Analytics.
 Each project combines real-world data with analytical tools including Excel, SQL, Python, R, and Tableau.

 Each folder contains:
 - At least one workbook (using the relevant tool(s))